micio-san/arm/README.md

 In summary, this program sets the exit status code to `42` and then makes a system call to exit the program.
 The value `42` is passed as the exit status, which can be checked by the operating system or a parent process to determine how the program terminated.
 ______________________________________________________________________________________________________________

+# print hello world to the screen

+# print the program arguments to the screen

+# print the first <arg1> fibonacci numbers

+# write an RPN calculator for single-character numbers (e.g. +45 should evaluate to 9)

+# write a parser to recognize balanced parentheses

+# write a simple little lisp dialect